The 3 Ms and the Female Hormonal Life Cycle, Part 3 – Menopause by Good Health

 In the West, we are also experiencing menopause at younger and younger ages.
 We are told that the symptoms are to be expected and the only thing we can do about them is to intervene with exogenous (coming from outside the body) hormones, which can come with side effects.
 Many women are searching for naturally supportive alternatives to reproductive problems, not realising how impactful simple dietary and lifestyle changes can be.

-It is thought that rollercoaster menopausal “symptoms” are caused by the ebb and flow of unmetabolised hormones; however, it is becoming clear that a malfunctioning metabolism, stress, and nutrient deficiencies are major factors.
-Those things will certainly affect the organs, including the liver, that regulate and support hormonal health.
+It is thought that rollercoaster menopausal “symptoms” are merely caused by an increasing ebb and flow of the female hormones, particularly a decreasing level of oestrogens; however, it is becoming clear that a malfunctioning metabolism, stress, nutrient deficiencies, and low progesterone are the major factors.
+Those things will certainly affect the internal organs that regulate and support hormonal health.
+Thyroid and liver health is particularly important for reproductive hormone health.

-In the end it can appear like a vicious circle of metabolic, organ, and hormonal dysfunction.
+In the end, for many of us, menopause can seem like a vicious circle of metabolic, organ, and hormonal dysfunction.
 Our modern lifestyle, with our high ultra-processed food diets, high stress, and exposure to pollutants and artificial light, especially at night, may very well be to blame for the epidemic proportions of women with menopausal issues.
-Excessive blue light exposure, chemical and air pollution, alcohol abuse, central adiposity, inflammation, alcohol, refined sugar and seed oils, medications, nutrient deficiencies, etc, have all been shown in research to cause or exacerbate serious metabolic complications.
+Xenoestrogens from the ubiquitous plastic in our lives are especially problematic.
+Excessive blue light exposure, chemical, air, and plastic pollution, alcohol consumption, central adiposity, inflammation, refined sugar and seed oils, medications, nutrient deficiencies, etc., have all been shown in research to cause or exacerbate serious metabolic complications.
+Hormonal and reproductive health, even after menopause, is a delicate and mysterious dance between all of our hormones.
+Humans are incredibly adaptable, but it appears that modern lifestyles have tipped the balance too far in the wrong direction.

 The Wisdom of Ancestrally Living Humans

-If you are a female at any stage of perimenopause, and you are experiencing an imbalance in reproductive hormones that is affecting your quality of life, you can also read more about what you can try to support it, here.
+If you are a female at any stage of perimenopause, and you are experiencing an imbalance in reproductive hormones that is affecting your quality of life, you can also read more about supportive things you can try, here.
 Utilising ancestral lifestyle and dietary factors to support your hormones and metabolism, you may be able to find ways to sustain your enthusiasm and joy for life throughout your perimenopausal years and beyond.

 Herbs have a long history of use in traditional practice and can be a wonderful support for female hormones.